AbGhost-cyber/TYPESCRIPTS/README.md

+# my typescript snippets
-# all my tyepscripts learning processes will be here
+all my tyepscripts learning processes will be here